|

 will you satisfy the desire of drakontes

 (kephirimMT)?”
-This is to illustrate man’s inability
+This illustrates man’s inability

 compared with God’s abilities.
 If this